puppetlabs/puppet-docs/source/puppet/4.10/install_pre.markdown

    * Your Puppet master(s) should be able to handle the amount of agents they'll need to serve.
    * Systems we provide official packages for have an easier install path.
-   * Systems we don't provide packages for might still be able to run Puppet, as long as the version of Ruby is suitable and the prerequisites are installed, but it means a more complex install path.
+   * Systems we don't provide packages for might still be able to run Puppet, as long as the version of Ruby is suitable and the prerequisites are installed, but it means a more complex and often time consuming install path.

 4. Check your network configuration.